oracle-livelabs/database/kubernetes-for-oracledbas/prepare-oci/prepare-oci.md

 </copy>
 ```

+You can think of a *Compartment* much like a database schema: a collection of tables, indexes, and other objects isolated from other schemas.
+By default, a root *Compartment* (think SYSTEM schema) was created for you when your tenancy was established.
+It is possible to create everything in the root *Compartment*, but Oracle recommends that you create sub-*Compartments* to help manage your resources more efficiently.

 ## Task 3: Create a Group

 A *Group* is a collection of cloud users who all need the same type of access to a particular set of resources or compartment.
-A *Group* is very similar to a database role.
-Privileges, or in the case of OCI, *Policies* will be granted to the *Group* and cloud users can then be assigned to the cloud *Group* to inherit those *Policies*.

 In the *Cloud Shell*, run the following commands to create a *Group*: